ProtocolONE/ptah-docs/content/docs/seo.md

 It's not a character limit, but you can take into account, that the title length in search results depends on the display width.

-### Create meta description
+## Add a page description
 ***

-The meta description provides a summary of a web page.
-Search engines such often display the meta description in search results.
+The page description provides a summary of a web page.
+Search engines such often display the page description in search results.

 **For example:**
 TODO EXAMPLE CODE, TODO SERP IMAGE